floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 Vertex indices in the Oryol Gfx module can be either 16- or 32-bit.
-You should always prefer 16-bit indices over 32-bit indices, since the latter may have performance panelties on some platforms, and they take up twice as much memory.
+You should always prefer 16-bit indices over 32-bit indices, since the latter may have performance penalties on some platforms, and they take up twice as much memory.

 * **IndexType::None**: the mesh has no index data